davetron5000/awesome-cli-ruby/make_awesome/07_other.md

 * Tools like GLI and OptionParser make it fast
 * "Future you" thanks you

-!SLIDE
+!SLIDE  subsection
 # Think I'm full of it?

-!SLIDE
+!SLIDE  subsection
 # or missing something obvious?

-!SLIDE bullets incremental
+!SLIDE bullets
 # Be a tech reviewer
 * Book for PragProg
 * In the editing phase